spikehq/docs.spike.sh/integrations-guideline/integration-spike-with-zapier.md

 ### Service and Integration

-Make sure you have the service and integration already setup for Instana.
+Make sure you have the service and integration already setup for Zapier.
 Follow the link below on instructions of how to create integration and service.

 {% page-ref page="create-integration-and-service-on-dashboard.md" %}